colonyos/documentation/content/colonies-cli.rst

     WARNING!!!
 Are you sure you want to remove all workflows in the Colony <dev>.
 This operation cannot be undone!
 (YES,no):
     This operation cannot be undone!
 (YES,no): YES

-    INFO[0002] Deleting all workflows in Colony
+    INFO[0002] Removing all workflows in Colony

     ColonyName=dev